alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### viii.
 The Footer
 - Has social media links that relate to the Dublin Airport Plane Spotting community.
-- This has the contact and company detials.
+- This has the contact and company details.
 - This will is displayed on all pages.

 <details><summary>Footer</summary>